RichardLitt/the-new-field/README.md

 ####JoeCavers

+* More ideas.
+If we're doing this in a browser with interactivity, what about things like in a section of story where the character is seeing by candlelight, make the reader hold a cursor (or finger if touchscreen) over the words as if that's their candlelight to read by.
+A touchscreen version would somewhat negate Richard's ideas below involving hover-over changes.

 * Richard, your ideas below make me instantly see interactivity, and my mind springs to sound.
 Interactive sound involved in some way?

 ####RichardLitt: